Ahme10D6/Frontend-Task-Integration/README.md

 Show upload progress or status indicators for each file.

+#### Solution

+- Created a dedicated upload hook and handler helpers in `agent-form/handlers.ts` to orchestrate the 3‑step upload flow.
+- Integrated the upload logic into `ReferenceFilesSection`, showing the current list of uploaded attachments.
+- Surface upload state via an `uploading` flag so the UI can indicate progress/disabled states during upload.

 ### Task 3: Implement save agent

 Wire up the **Save Agent** button to `POST /api/agents`: